Frequently Asked Questions (FAQ)

 What is CLP’s track record?

-CLP is a chapter of the Leadership Program of the Rockies, LPR, which has been training leaders in the core principles of our country and of free market enterprise for more than 25 years and LPR touts over 1,700 graduates leading in their communities.
-The effort to advocate for the proper role of government in CT is greatly boosted by CLP’s inaugural class, 2019-2020, that included state legislators, town selectmen, and other top business and community leaders.
-These soon-to-be-alumni are rebuilding Connecticut’s historically vital role in defending freedom, independence, limited government, and free enterprise – not overnight, or in a month, but forever.
-We also have two current class members from Massachusetts.
+CLP is a chapter of the Leadership Program of the Rockies, LPR, which has been training leaders in the core principles of our country and of free market enterprise for more than 25 years and LPR touts over 1,800 graduates leading in their communities.
+The effort to advocate for the proper role of government in CT is greatly boosted by the students from CLP’s three classes who have gone through the program and have included state legislators, town selectmen, and other top business and community leaders.
+These alumni are rebuilding Connecticut’s historically vital role in defending freedom, independence, limited government, and free enterprise – not overnight, or in a month, but forever.

 Is this a candidate training program?